-Ajman University Hosts Inaugural Family Society Conference to Address Digital Transformation and its Impact on Families
+Ajman University Hosts Inaugural Family Society Conference To Address Digital Transformation And Its Impact On Families

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Orient Planet Group) UAE, April 28, 2025: Under the esteemed patronage of His Highness Sheikh Humaid bin Rashid Al Nuaimi, Member of the Supreme Council and Ruler of Ajman, Ajman University (AU) hosted the second edition of the Family and Society Conference, a landmark gathering that reinforced the University's pivotal role in shaping scholarly discourse around sustainability, family resilience, and societal development.
+(MENAFN- Mid-East Info) Under the esteemed patronage of His Highness Sheikh Humaid bin Rashid Al Nuaimi, Member of the Supreme Council and Ruler of Ajman, Ajman University (AU) hosted the second edition of the Family and Society Conference, a landmark gathering that reinforced the University's pivotal role in shaping scholarly discourse around sustainability, family resilience, and societal development.

-Held in the presence of His Excellency Sheikh Salem bin Sultan Al Qassimi, the conference convened Cabinet Members, deans, leading academics, and distinguished guests.
-Organized by the Humanities and Social Sciences Research Centre and the College of Humanities and Sciences at Ajman University, and in collaboration with the Emirates Association for Social Development in Ras Al Khaimah, Paris Cité University, and the Tarahum Charity Foundation, the conference carried the theme “Families Shaping a Sustainable Future,” reflecting Ajman University’s enduring commitment to advancing knowledge that drives societal transformation.

 Legal Disclaimer: